JoKerDii/Dynamics-of-Disease-Transmission-and-Human-Behavior/README.md

 Another strength is generalizability.
 The performance of the models trained with and without COVID-19 terms is similar, indicating that we are not necessarily relying on COVID-19 terms to do the prediction thereby the models can be generalized to other outbreak prediction.

 There are several limitations.
 First, the dataset only contains about 700 days of features and cases, which is not large enough for building a robust Neural Network model.
-For example, the data ends at a period when COVID-19 cases number soars to an unprecendented level.
+For example, the data ends at a period when COVID-19 cases number soars to an unprecedented level.
 Our model built on the previous dates could not possibily predict the unprecedented dates well.
 The small dataset also prevent us to incorperate more interesting features such as clinical data and environmental data, since we would suffer from dimensionality curse with a large ratio of feature numbers and data rows.
 Second, there are a large number of missing values in potentially important features we are interested in.
 Third, we have limited time to build models for other states or explore more advanced model structures and methods.

 We have difficulties in forecasting a sudden outbreak of pandemic in MA and NY in the end of 2021.
 And we have limited time to address this issue by exploring other methods or upgrade our models.